-This guest blog post was written by one of our esteemed Model G20 Alumni, Jennifer Zhang.
+This guest blog post was written by three of our esteemed Model G20 Alumni: Kiara Ortiz, Andres Valenzuela, and Jennifer Zhang.

 In July 2019, three MG20 alumni attended the United Nations’ High-Level Political Forum (HLPF) as official guests of the Japan Y20 delegation and observers with the UN Major Group for Children and Youth.
 This opportunity arose from connections they made while participating in the 2018 and 2019 Model G20 Task Forces.